aadityapatil16/mutual-fund-explorer/README.md

 # Mutual Fund Explorer

-A FinTech dashboard to explore Indian mutual funds, view live NAV data, and analyze historical performance trends.
+A FinTech dashboard built with HTML, CSS, and JavaScript that integrates MFAPI to fetch live Indian mutual fund data, display NAV details, and visualize historical performance trends using Chart.js.

 ## Features